-In the late stages, like when they request a quote or request a tour, all too often most colo marketers are just focused on that late stage.
+In the late stages, like when they request a quote or request a tour, all too often, most colocation marketers are just focused on that late stage.

 Avoid Stinking Up Your Colocation Services’ Social Media Participation

-So the two biggest ways that colo services stink up their social media – and how you can avoid a similar strategy disaster:
+So the two biggest ways that colocation services stink up their social media – and how you can avoid a similar strategy disaster: